Looking for a new job?

 So if you feel stuck in a rut at your current workplace, fancy a change of career direction, if you're returning to work or are new to Luxembourg, here is some useful information on finding a new job.

 In addition to information in this article on agencies, salaries, contracts and CVs, you can also read our articles on getting your qualifications recognised, getting your residence permit or visa, and adult education choices for those looking to upskill or retrain.
+You can also find out more on contracts, hours and holidays.

 Luxembourg's key economic sectors include finance, the digital economy, research, healthcare, audiovisual production, environmental technology, aerospace and logistics (you can find a list of the country's biggest employers here).
 It is also home to a number of EU institutions including the European Court of Justice, the European Commission, the European Parliament and the European Investment Bank.